-By default the Microsoft certificate authority uses DCOM for access.
+By default the Microsoft CA uses DCOM for access.
 This can result in complexities when implementing firewall security, so Microsoft has a provision to switch to a static TCP port.
-On the Microsoft certificate authority, open the DCOM configuration panel and edit the properties of the "CertSrv Request" DCOM application:
+On the Microsoft CA, use Start>Run>dcomcnfg.exe to open the DCOM configuration panel, expand Computers>My computer>DCOM Config to show the CertSrv Request node, then edit the properties of the CertSrv Request DCOM application:

-CertSrv Request Properties ?
-X
+CertSrv Request Properties ? ×

 General Location Security Endpoints Identity

 DCOM Protocols and endpoints:

 T default system protocols

 Select DCOM protocol and endpoint

 Select the DCOM network protocol sequence that you want to add.
 Enter the endpoint details and click OK when you have finished.

 Protocol Sequence: Connection-oriented TCP/IP V

 Disable protocol sequence.
 Use default endpoints.
-Use static endpoint 900

-Use intranet range of dynamic endpoints.

-O Use internet range of dynamic endpoints.
+Use static endpoint 900 Use intranet range of dynamic endpoints.
+Use intermet range of dynamic endpoints.

 OK Cancel

 Learn more about setting these properties.

 OK Cancel Apply